munificent/finch/doc/markdown/objects.markdown

       // keyword
       greet: who and: who-else {
-        write-line: "Hi, " + who " and " + whoe-else
+        write-line: "Hi, " + who " and " + who-else
       }
     )